-Carol Nelson LM, CPM lives in Summertown, TN, with Don, her husband of 34 years.
-She is the mother of four children, three of whom were born at home, and grandmother of 7, 6 of whom were born at home with Carol as midwife at their births.
+Carol Nelson lives in Summertown, TN, with Don, her husband of 35 years.
+She is the mother of four children, three of which were born at home, and grandmother of 7, all of which were born at home.
 She has been attending home births since 1972.
-She is in a midwifery partnership with six other midwives at the Farm Midwifery Center, Summertown, Tennessee.
+She is in a midwifery partnership with five other midwives at the Farm Midwifery Center, Summertown, Tennessee.
 She has been actively involved with midwifery politics since 1977.
-Carol graduated from Oak

-Forest Hospital School of Nursing in 1968 and was licensed by the State of Florida in 1982 as a midwife.
-She was on the Board of Directors of the South Florida School of Midwifery from 1983 to 1988.
-She received her CPM in 1995, was actively involved in the Certification Task Force meetings, and was the Chair of the NARM Pre-Approval Committee.

-Carol has worked on item writing and test development of the NARM Written Exam, Skills Assessment and Qualified Evaluator training, and has been involved in the 1995, 2001, and 2008 Job Analyses.
+Carol graduated from Oak Forest Hospital School of Nursing in 1968, was licensed by the State of Florida in 1982 as a midwife.
+She was on the Board of Directors of the South Florida School of midwifery from 1983 to 1988.
+She received her CPM in 1995 was actively involved in the Certification Task Force meetings and was the chair of the NARM pre-approval committee.
+She has worked on item writing and test development of the NARM Written Exam, Skills Assessment and Qualified Evaluator training and has been involved in the 1995, 2001, and 2008 Job Analysis.
 She has been on the NARM Board serving as the Treasurer since 1997 and Director of Applications since 2003.

-She is co-author of the American Public Health Association (APHA) position paper, "Increasing Access to Out-Of-Hospital Maternity Care Services Through State-Regulated and Nationally-Certified Direct-entry Midwives," which was adopted in 2001.
+She is co-author of the American Public Health Association (APHA) position paper, "Increasing Access to Out-Of-Hospital Maternity Care Services Through State-Regulated and Nationally-Certified Direct-entry Midwives," which was adopted in 2001, by APHA.

-She is co-author of the APHA position paper, "Safe Motherhood in the United States: Reducing Maternal Mortality and Morbidity" which was adopted in 2003.
+She is co-author of the APHA position paper, "Safe Motherhood in the United States: Reducing Maternal Mortality and Morbidity."
+This was adopted in 2003, by APHA.

 She is currently active in the Maternal Child Health Section representing the profession of Midwifery and Midwifery Educators.
-She has been the Program Chair for the Maternal Child Health Section of APHA for their Annual meetings for six years.
+She has been the program chair for the Maternal Child Health Section of APHA for their Annual meetings for six years.
+In 2009 she was selected as one of the "Program Planners at large" for the APHA Annual Meeting.

-Carol is Co-Chair of the Innovations in Maternity Health Services Committee of the Maternal Child Health Section of APHA.
+She is co-chair of the Innovations in Maternity Health Services Committee of the Maternal Child Health Section of APHA.
+This is the committee within APHA that holds the space for "normal birth."
+She was elected to the APHA Governing Council by the Maternal Child Section.
 She is on the Tennessee Council of Certified Professional Midwives.
 She works as a pro-bono lobbyist for the Tennessee Midwives Association in their legislative efforts.

-Since 1997 she has been the MANA Public Education and Advocacy Chair helping to promote the profession of midwifery and move midwifery forward in the United States.
+Since 1997, she has been the MANA public Education and Advocacy chair helping to promote the profession of midwifery and move midwifery forward in the United States.